elastic/kibana/rfcs/text/0013_saved_object_migrations.md

 2. The simplicity of idempotent, coordination-free migrations outweighs the restrictions this will impose on the kinds of migrations we're able to support in the future.
 See (4.2.1)
-3. For 8.x, in-place migrations to support > 10k saved objects, reduce the
-   downtime window, and slightly improve the reliability is more important than (2.7) _maintain read-only functionality during the downtime window_.
-See (4.5.1).
-4. A saved object type (and it's associated migrations) will only ever be owned by one plugin.
+3. A saved object type (and it's associated migrations) will only ever be owned by one plugin.
 If pluginA registers saved object type `plugin_a_type` then pluginB must never register that same type, even if pluginA is disabled.
 Although we cannot enforce it on third-party plugins, breaking